microsoft/CSS-Exchange/docs/Security/Extended-Protection.md

 Extended Protection is not supported in environments that use SSL offloading.
 SSL termination during SSL offloading causes Extended Protection to fail.
 To enable Extended Protection in your Exchange environment, **you must not be using SSL offloading** with your Load Balancers.

-**Note:** We will provide additional guidance for this scenario in the near future.

 ### SSL Bridging supported scenarios

 Extended Protection is supported in environments that use SSL Bridging under certain conditions.
 To enable Extended Protection in your Exchange environment using SSL Bridging, **you must use the same SSL certificate on Exchange and your Load Balancers**.
 If not this will cause Extended Protection to fail.